DJNETWORK/public/README.md

 # Great to see you joining the Party!
 * **QUICK START: SETUP: **
-* **Spotify / Twitter Account Setup**: Github https://github.com/DJNETWORK/public/edit/master/SetupDJNetwork.md
-* **Need Help?
-Support Engineer**: @DJONEHR (Protected).
-Follow This account, ONEHR is the Support Account for DJNETWORK.
-Any qeustions DM @DJONEHR Twitter.
+* **Follow Support Engineer**: @DJONEHR (Protected) Twitter: Follow This account, @ONEHR is the Support Account for DJNETWORK.
+Any qeustions, DM @DJONEHR Twitter.

+# Twitter Profile:
+DJNetwork Provides each of our DJ's with login to at least one Twitter Profile: for example, @DJ_Brondo. (email/password)
+* **Login**: Login into your DJ Profile, customize the Profile as you like.

 # DJ Region List:
 DJ Elvis: California, USA\